 If all else fails, you can always go with your lucky number or the name that appeals to you the most.

 There are several available bets on the Preakness wagering menu.
 The win, place, and show bets are common bets to place on any horse race.
 A win bet is exactly that — pick the winner of the race.
 To cash a place ticket, your horse must finish first or second.
 To cash a show ticket, your horse must finish first, second, or third.
-The payoffs on winning tickets are based on a $2 bet.
+Published payoffs on winning tickets are based on a $2 bet.

 As for Preakness exacta, trifecta, and superfecta bets, these betting options are called “exotics.”
 A bettor is attempting to pick the exact order of finish of multiple horses.
 In an exacta, you must pick the exact order of finish of the first two horses.
 In a trifecta, it’s the exact order of finish of the first three horses.
 With a superfecta, it’s the exact order of finish of the first four horses.

 There are also multi-race wagers, such as Daily Double, Pick 3, Pick 4, Pick 5, and Pick 6 betting.
 A daily double is a bet where you have to pick the winner of two separate races.
 The Preakness is often coupled with the race before or after it.
 A Pick 3 is a bet where you have the pick the winner of three consecutive races.
 The more races you have to pick the tougher it gets, but the more it pays if you win!

 Three active jockeys have won the Preakness three times — Kent Desormeaux, Gary Stevens, and Victor Espinoza.
 Recently, jockeys have been getting their very first Preakness wins, such as Tyler Gaffalione in 2019 on War of Will and Javier Castellano in 2017 with Cloud Computing.
 In 2018, Mike Smith rode Justify to win the Preakness; that was his first Preakness win as a jockey since 1993.